-Ok, now that we got you hyped up for some violence… sorry to burst your bubble, but the truth is that seller’s agents and buyer’s agents are not enemies.
-There’s no fight; if anything there’s cooperation.
-Sure, each one of them has their own interest at play, but dividing to conquer is the way to the Real Estate Market podium.
+Where do their duties collide?
+Who’s got the most power?
+Can one agent act as both?
+Pick your side and place your bets; the real estate fight of the century starts now!
+Ok, now that we got you hyped up for some violence… sorry to burst your bubble, but the truth is that seller’s agents, and buyer’s agents are not enemies.
+There’s no fight and there is no buyer agent vs seller agent; if anything, there’s cooperation.
+Sure, each of them has their interest at play, but dividing to conquer is the way to the Real Estate Market podium.

 So, basically, a seller’s agent represents the person selling a house and the buyer’s agent represents the person buying a home.
 The former, also known as “listing agent”, is the one responsible for preparing, listing and marketing the house for sale.
 The latter is the one who searches the Multiple Listing Service (MLS) for houses and approaches the seller’s agent to negotiate and make an offer on behalf of his/her clients that hopefully will be the ones buying the home.